-- 419. Plaintiffs hereby incorporate Paragraphs 1 through 266 as if fully stated herein. - 420.
-Defendants owed a duty to Plaintiffs and the Classes to exercise due care in: (a) obtaining data to train their Products; (b) not using individual's private information to train Defendants' AI; (c) ensuring that individuals' private data is not shared with or disclosed to unauthorized parties (including Defendant Microsoft); (d) destroying personal information to which Defendants had no legal right to possess. - 421.
+- 405. Plaintiff hereby incorporates Paragraphs 1 through 404 as if fully stated herein. - 406.
+Defendants owed a duty to Plaintiff and the Classes to exercise due care in: (a) obtaining data to train their Products; (b) not using individual's private information to train Defendants' AI; (c) ensuring that individuals' private data is not shared with or disclosed to unauthorized parties (including Defendant Microsoft); (d) destroying personal information to which Defendants had no legal right to possess. - 407.
 Defendants' duties to use reasonable care arose from several sources, including those described below.
-Defendants had a common law duty to prevent foreseeable harm to others, including Plaintiffs and members of the Classes, who were the foreseeable and probable victims of Defendants' unlawful practices.
+Defendants had a common law duty to prevent foreseeable harm to others, including Plaintiff and members of the Classes, who were the foreseeable and probable victims of Defendants' unlawful practices.
 Defendants acknowledge the Products are inherently unpredictable and may even evolve to act against human interests.
 Nevertheless, Defendants collected and continue to collect Private Information of millions of individuals and permanently feed the data to the Products, to train the Products for Defendants' commercial benefit.
-Defendants knowingly put Plaintiffs and the Classes in a zone of risk that is incalculable but unacceptable by any measure of responsible data protection and use. - 422.
-Defendants' conduct as described above constituted an unlawful breach of their duty
+Defendants knowingly put Plaintiff and the Classes in a zone of risk that is incalculable but unacceptable by any measure of responsible data protection and use. - 408.
+Defendants' conduct as described above constituted an unlawful breach of their duty to exercise due care in collecting, storing, and safeguarding Plaintiff's and the Class Members' Private Information by failing to protect this information. - 409.
+Plaintiff and Class Members trusted Defendants to act reasonably, as a reasonably prudent manufacturer of AI products, and also trusted Defendants not to use individuals' Private Information to train their AI products.
+Defendants failed to do so, and breached their duty. - 410.
+Defendants' negligence was, at least, a substantial factor in causing Plaintiff's and the Classes' Private Information to be improperly accessed, disclosed, used for development and training of a dangerous product, and in causing the Class members' injuries. - 411.
+The damages suffered by Plaintiff and the Class members was the direct and reasonably foreseeable result of Defendants' negligent breach of their duties to adequately design, implement, and maintain reasonable practices to (a) avoid web scraping without consent of the users; (b) avoid using Personal Information to train their AI products; and (c) avoid collecting and

-- 423. Plaintiffs and Classes Members trusted Defendants to act reasonably, as a reasonably prudent manufacturer of AI products, and also trusted Defendants not to use individuals' Private Information to train their AI products.
-Defendants failed to do so, and breached their duty. - 424.
-Defendants' negligence was, at least, a substantial factor in causing the Plaintiffs and the Classes' Private Information to be improperly accessed, disclosed, used for development and training of a dangerous product, and in causing the Class members' injuries. - 425.
-The damages suffered by Plaintiffs and the Classes' members was the direct and reasonably foreseeable result of Defendants' negligent breach of their duties to adequately design, implement, and maintain reasonable practices to (a) avoid web scraping without consent of the users; (b) avoid using Personal Information to train their AI products; and (c) avoid collecting and sharing Users' data with each other. - 450.
-Defendants' negligence directly caused significant harm to Plaintiffs and the Classes.
+COUNT SIX: INVASION OF PRIVACY

-COUNT SIX: INVASION OF PRIVACY (on behalf of All Plaintiffs and the Classes against Defendants)
+412. Plaintiff hereby incorporates Paragraphs 1 through 411 as if fully stated herein.

-- 426. Plaintiffs hereby incorporate Paragraphs 1 through 266 as if fully stated herein. - 427.
-The right to privacy in California's Constitution creates a right of action against private entities such as Defendants. - 428.
-Plaintiffs' and Class members' expectation of privacy is deeply enshrined in California's Constitution.
+California's Constitution.
 Article I, section 1 of the California Constitution provides: "All people are by nature free and independent and have inalienable rights.
-Among these are enjoying and defending life and liberty, acquiring, possessing, and protecting property and pursuing and obtaining safety, happiness, and privacy."
-(Emphasis added). - 429.
-The phrase "and privacy" was added in 1972 after voters approved a proposed legislative constitutional amendment designated as Proposition 11.
-Critically, the argument in favor of Proposition 11 reveals that the legislative intent was to curb businesses' control over the unauthorized collections and use of consumers' personal information, stating:
+Among these are enjoying and defending life and liberty, acquiring, possessing, and protecting property and pursuing and obtaining legislative constitutional amendment designated as Proposition 11.
+Critically, the argument in favor of Proposition 11 reveals that the legislative intent was to curb businesses' control over the